dgaydukov/cert-aws/files/sa.md

 * customer-managed vpc - vpc created by you, where nodes resides

 ###### Fargate
 Fargate is serverless compute engine for containers running in ECS/EKS, it removes the need to provision and manage servers.
 It's not a separate product, you should use it with either ecs/eks, otherwise there is no point in it.
 You should use it when you don't want to manually provision your EC2 instances.
 If you need greater control over EC2 (for security or customization), it's better to avoid using it, and instead manually provision EC2 instances.

 ###### ElastiCache
 ElastiCache - manages service that runs Memcached/Redis server nodes in cloud.
-It automates common administrative tasks required to operate a distributed in-memory key-value environment.
+It automates common administrative tasks required to operate a distributed in-memory key-value environment, consists of:
-It consists of
 * node - smallest building block - network-attached RAM
 * shard (node group) - primary node and zero or more read-replicas
 * cluster (replication group) - group of shards Vertical scaling - you can't scale existing cluster, you should spin up new cluster and redirect traffic there.
-Memcached
+Memcached:
 * cluster consists of up to 20 nodes, keys are distributed across nodes.
 If one node failed, data is lost.
 So memcached is best if you have data in db and just need a cache layer, and losing cache is not critical.
 * stores objects as blobs, usually you put serialized result of db query
 * new cluster (vertical scaling) starts empty
-Redis
+Redis:
 * cluster consists of up to 15 shards (each shard is 1 primary and up to 5 replica nodes), so totally 15*6 = 90 nodes.
 So if you need data replication you should use redis.
 Replication is supported by only redis.
 * support persisting in-memory data to disk
 * supports blob/list/set/array as data types.
 * can also sort/rank data (used for leaderboard)
 * new cluster can be initialized from snapshot
-Redis security (when you create redis cluster you can enable 2 types of security):
+Redis security - when you create redis cluster you can enable 2 types of security:
 * encryption at-rest - you specify cmk to encrypt data while at rest
 * encryption in-transit - you specify Redis AUTH Token (16-128 chars) that you will use for every request to redis Caching strategies: